kalininalab/spherecon/README.md

         The residue identifiers denote as the residues identifiers of the ATOM records in the PDB file.
         Examples: 234,78,368 | 17 | 34,35,36,37

---ca:   C alpha version of SphereCon.
-Needs only coordinates of the C alpha atoms and their amino acid type.
+--ca:   C-alpha only version of SphereCon.
+Needs only coordinates of the C-alpha atoms and their amino acid type.

 --bb:   Backbone only version of SphereCon.
 Needs only coordinates of the C alpha atoms.
 ### Using as library